-A great example of what you can do with item pages is Make's Arduino description.
+A great example of what you can do with item pages is Gunner Automotive's Machinist's Scale page.

 Tips for Using Items ¶

-Here's the risk: If you create an item page for a solder, and someone else creates another item for 'lead-free solder', you'll be send some users to a blank page.
-That mistake means lost revenue.
+For example: If you create an item page for a solder, and someone else creates another item for 'lead-free solder', you'll be sending some users to a blank page.
+This misdirection could lead to confusion and lost revenue.